|

 But I admit that she looks better than I have ever seen her."

-"Make sure you take care of her, Legolas."
+sure you take care of her, Legolas."

-my friend," he said.
+friend," he said.
 And he rode out through the great castle

-gates, at the head of his cavalcade, narrowly missing Master Dínendal
+gates at the head of his cavalcade, narrowly missing Master Dínendal

 who was saying goodbye to the King and Queen of Gondor and the